rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And Gaal the son of Ebed said, Who is Abimelech, and who are we of Shechem, that we should serve him?
 Is he not the son of Jerubbaal, and is not Zebul his officer?
 Serve the men of Hamor the father of Shechem; but why should we serve him? ^0928

 Would that this people were under my hand!
 Then I would remove Abimelech.
-I would say to Abimelech, Increase your army, and come out. ^0929
+I would say to Abimelech, 'Increase your army, and come out.' ^0929

 When Zebul the ruler of the city heard the words of Gaal the son of Ebed, his anger was kindled. ^0930